 Global Short-Term Bond Index – Low-Risk Bond Fund With 3,800+ Instruments

-First and foremost, the fund holds over 3,800 individual bonds – which is great for diversification purposes.
+First and foremost, the fund holds over 3,800 individual bonds – which is for diversification purposes.
 Most importantly, 42.5% of the portfolio contains bonds that are rated AAA.
-15.2% and 21.9% are rated AA and A, respective.
+15.2% and 21.9% are rated AA and A, respectively.
 Its low-risk rating can also be attributed to the 53.4% of holdings in US Treasuries.

 Not to be confused with the FTSE 100 index, the Active U.K. Equity Fund will invest in 100 UK companies.
 Crucially, this is an actively managed mutual fund, meaning that Vanguard will choose which shares it thinks are worth investing in.
 It will also determine what weighting ratio it should give to each holding.

 Its portfolio is well-diversified, albeit, 35.7% of stocks are from the consumer services sector.
-After that, industries and financials make up 20.9% and 13.7%, respective.
+After that, industries and financials make up 20.9% and 13.7%, respectively.
 In terms of major holdings, Rightmove carries 5.50%, which HomeServe stands at 3.77%.
 Then you have the likes of Ocado Group, Auto Trader, Experian, Diageo, and Trainline.

 What are Vanguard Funds?

 Launched in 1975, Vanguard is a global financial powerhouse that manages a range of funds.
 This includes everything from mutual funds and ETFs, to index funds.
 The provider has over $6 trillion in assets under management – and more than than 30 million investors worldwide.